DaBlick/Hierarchical-Observer-Pattern/README.md

         contactsList.removeContact(contact3);

 Now that the contacts have been added to the list and we removed one of them, the assert code is tested.
-In this assertion, which checks the number of updates and the size of the lists.
-The assertion returns true.
+This assertion tests both the number of updates and the size of the lists.

         int testAppAUpdateCount = appA.getUpdateCount();
         int testAppBUpdateCount = appB.getUpdateCount();